tkilbour/asu-web-standards-bootstrap4/README.md

 The goal of this project is to retheme the vanilla Bootstrap 4 UI Kit to meet ASU Web Standards Guidelines.
 The Bootstrap team have provided an [excellent guide](https://getbootstrap.com/docs/4.3/getting-started/theming/) on their suggested practices for this retheming process.
 The starting code committed in the `/src/scss/` folder is based on the suggestions of the Bootstrap theming guide and the lessons from the [GIOS Bootstrap 3 theme](https://github.com/gios-asu/ASU-Web-Standards-Bootstrap).

 StorybookJS has been configured to be the primary, live development interface for this theme, and some example stories have been installed to demonstrate how Storybook works.
-Once you have followed the instructions for setting up a [local development environment](#-local-development-setup),
+Once you have followed the instructions for setting up a [local development environment](#-setup-local-development-environment), you will need to clone this project into a sutiable location on your local computer and initialize it for development tasks.

+Any text editor can be used to view and edit this project, but a specialized integrated development environment (IDE) is highly suggested.
+[Visual Studio Code](https://code.visualstudio.com/) is a very popular, and recommended open-source IDE for working on this project.
+In fact, this project is configured with VS Code settings and extension recommendations that are auto-loaded by VS Code when you load the project folder.

 ### Clone and initialize this project

-Once you have verified that node and yarn installed correctly, it is time to dowbnload and initialize this project and all its software dependencies.
+Once you have verified that node and yarn installed correctly, it is time to download and initialize this project and all its software dependencies.

-First, use your favorite git client, and clone this repo to your preferred folder on your computer; e.g. on MacOS/Linux:
+First, use your favorite git client ([Gitkraken](https://www.gitkraken.com/) is a popular and easy-to-use option), and clone this repo to your preferred folder on your computer; e.g. on MacOS/Linux:

 ```
 cd ~